avtraino/expose-localhost-remotely/README.md

 # expose-localhost-remotely

-These bash functions and config edits work together to serve your localhost over the internet using
-SSH remote port forwarding.
+These bash functions and config edits work together to securely **serve your localhost over the internet** using SSH remote port forwarding.

-This method requires two remote users and root access to a remote server with port 80 open, however:
+Note: this method requires two remote users and root access to a remote server with port 80 open, however:
 - Using root is only required in this example because root is [required](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html) to bind to port 80.
 If you don't mind serving on a different port (e.g., 8080),